-English and Scottish LPs are tax transparent for the purpose of UK taxation on income and chargeable gains.
-However, some foreign tax authorities (for example, in France) do not recognise this tax transparency.
+English and Scottish limited partnerships (LPs) are tax transparent for the purpose of UK taxation on income and chargeable gains.
+However, some foreign tax authorities (for example, France) do not recognise this tax transparency.

 LPs established in other jurisdictions are generally treated as tax transparent for the purposes of UK taxation on income and chargeable gains.
-The approach of HM Revenue & Customs (HMRC) to the UK tax treatment of Jersey SLPs and ILPs is not yet certain.
+The approach of HM Revenue & Customs (HMRC) to the UK tax treatment of certain relatively new Jersey forms of partnerships is not yet certain.

 Some investors, most commonly US tax-resident investors, can require an LP in which they invest to elect to be treated as a corporate for US tax purposes (certain entities can also elect to be disregarded as separate entities for US tax purposes).

-If another non-corporate vehicle (such as a fond commun de placement (FCP) or other contractual arrangement) is used instead of an LP and qualifies as an offshore fund for UK tax purposes, then the entity is treated as a corporate entity for the purposes of UK taxation on chargeable gains.
+If another non-corporate vehicle is used instead of an LP and qualifies as an offshore fund for UK tax purposes, then the entity is treated as a corporate entity for the purposes of UK taxation on chargeable gains.

 The following structures are not tax transparent and are not typically used for investment in the UK: